-The Andromeda Theatre is a museum, an evocative place suspended at over 1,000 metres.
-Sicily never fails: every corner is a wonderful place.
+The Andromeda Theatre is an oper-air museum at an altitude of over 1,000 metres.
+In Sicily every corner is a wonderful place.

-Suspended at over 1000 metres, in the heart of the Sicani Mountains, there is a theatre suspended en plein air (in open air).
-Built entirely of stone, the Andromeda Theatre is actually a huge museum, near Santo Stefano Quisquina in the province of Agrigento, the theatre is built entirely in stone and it is surrounded by wild nature and overlooking a breathtaking panorama.
+Situated in the heart of the Sicani Mountains, near Santo Stefano Quisquina in the province of Agrigento, the theatre is built entirely in stone and it is surrounded by wild nature overlooking a breathtaking panorama.

-From up there, the view is truly unique: in the distance you can even see the Strait of Sicily, the sea of Sciacca and the island of Pantelleria.
+The view is truly unique: in the distance you can even see the Strait of Sicily, the coast of Sciacca and the island of Pantelleria.

 The construction of the Andromeda Theatre

 The Andromeda Theatre is an unfinished work by Sicilian shepherd and sculptor Lorenzo Reina.
-About thirty years ago, when he was grazing with his flock he discovered this place.
+About thirty years ago, when he was grazing with his flock discovered this place.
 He was inspired by the traditional Sicilian stone enclosures housing the flocks to realise this project.

-The result is a sheepfold that has become a theatre, a place of art and poetry, immersed in the majesty of Sicilian nature and far removed from the clichés, the outside world and modernity taking over.
+The result is a sheepfold that has become a theatre, a place of art and poetry, totally immersed in the majesty of Sicilian nature, far away from the clichés, the modernity and the external world.

 The 108 seats, created from cubic blocks of light-coloured stone and arranged seemingly at random, are actually shaped like eight-pointed stars if you look at the theatre from above.
-Every block represents the place of one of the 108 stars of the Andromeda constellation.
-Even the gaps between the spaces are an accurate reproduction on the plane of the constellation.
+Every block represents the place of each 108 stars of the Andromeda constellation.
+Including the gaps between the spaces are an accurate reproduction of the constellation.

-The theatre is enclosed by a stone wall, with a door that literally overlooks the overhang, giving space to the entire panorama towards the horizon.
+The theatre is enclosed by a stone wall, with a door that literally overlooks the cliff, giving space to the entire panorama towards the horizon.